-In dental school, they taught that we should use round ended bristles and the brush should have four rows of bristles wide and twelve rows of bristles long.
-Now round ended bristles are standard, and the whole rows of bristles theory have been thrown out the window.
-Believe it or not in several studies smaller brushes did better than larger brushes.
+In dental school, they taught that we should use round-ended bristles and the brush should have four rows of bristles wide and twelve rows of bristles long.
+Now round-ended bristles are standard, and the whole rows of bristles theory have been thrown out the window.
+Believe it or not, in several studies smaller brushes did better than larger brushes.

 Soft Versus Hard Bristles

-Hard bristled toothbrushes are great brushes if you are cleaning grout between tile or scrubbing some dirty car parts in your garage, but they are terrible for your teeth and gums.
+Hard bristled toothbrushes are great brushes if you are cleaning grout between the tile or scrubbing some dirty car parts in your garage, but they are terrible for your teeth and gums.
 The hard brush may make things feel cleaner, but it isn’t worth it in the end.
 Those hard bristles scrape away enamel and can agitate your gums to the point of putting you at higher risk for permanent gum recession.

-Dentists always give out and recommend soft bristle brushes because the downsides to hard bristles unquestionably outweigh the benefits.
+Dentists always give out and recommend soft-bristle brushes because the downsides to hard bristles unquestionably outweigh the benefits.

 At McOmie Family Dentistry we only recommend soft and extra soft brushes!
 There is no reason to ever go above soft not even to medium.
 Plaque is soft, and the soft bristle is plenty enough to wipe this way.